yongh7/yongh7.github.io/pages/index.md

 permalink: /
 ---

 # Hey!
-You found me, I left you a message.
+You found me here, I build this site to leave you a message everyday.

 <br>
 >Enter your first name in lowercase and hit the token button to view my message.
 If it's invalid, sorry this